krismanaya/krismanaya.github.io/_posts/2013-06-05-welcome-to-jekyll.markdown

 <img src="/images/MD.png" class="right"/>

 #### Comments:
 The histograms shows the sample population of **577** men who survived and were victims by each class.
-You may notice that first class males survived in a larger amount then were victims but only 4.
+You may notice that first class males survived in a larger amount then were victims.
 Within the total sample poulation of males, first class men had **7.8%** percent chance of survival and a **13%** chance of deat while, third class males had a **8.1%** chance of survival and a **52%** chance of death.

 ### Female Survival & Female Victims:
 <img src="/images/FS.png" class="left"/>